 A. The scientific profile

-There are several main research focuses in the RU: (i) community, population, evolutionary and behavioural ecology, (ii) conservation, population and ecological genetics and genomics, (iii) biodiversity genomics and DNA-barcoding, (iv) ancient-DNA and domestication studies, (v) improvement of natural resources (e.g. forest, freshwater, wildlife, berries), and (vi) interactions between organism of different trophic levels and ecosystem processes.
+There are several main research focuses in the RU: (i) community, population, evolutionary and behavioural ecology, (ii) conservation, population and ecological genetics and genomics, (iii) biodiversity genomics and DNA-barcoding, (iv) ancient-DNA and domestication studies, (v) improvement of natural resources (e.g. forest, freshwater, wildlife, berries), (vi) interactions between organism of different trophic levels and ecosystem processes, and vii) globla change ecology and biogeochemistry.

 B. Organization and composition (Provide a concise description of the RU’s organization and composition (leadership and management practices, research groups, disciplines, sub disciplines, joint positions with other organizations).)

 The head of a research unit is responsible for the quality of the unit’s activities.
 However. leading in the RU is based essentially on shared leadership.
 The unit has distinct persons in charge for biology degree programme (including our international EGOGEN master programme) and doctoral degree programme.
 Different disciplines (genetics, animal ecology, plant ecology and plant science) has their own superiors as well as technical staff of the RU.
 There are ten research groups in the unit.
 However, there might be subprojects and their own PI:s within research groups.
 The RU has weekly unit meetings, where current matters and possible problems are discussed openly.
 Each superior of a given discipline is having yearly development discussions with her/his subordinates.
 The unit has a joint professors with Finnish Environmental Institute SYKE (chair in Aquatic Ecology) and with University of Alaska (chair in Arctic Ecology).
 The RU is closely connected to the Biodiversity unit (BIODIV including zoological and botanical museum, botanical gardens and Krunnit field station).
 The head of RU is also the head of the BIODIV-unit, and two senior curators and two curators of RU are taking care of scientific management of the living and museum collection of the BIODIV-unit.
+The RU is home to UArctic’s Research Chairship.

 C. National and international tasks, roles and responsibilities